 Snowflake Iceberg tables store data externally and use either Snowflake or an external catalog for metadata management, while native tables store data and metadata within Snowflake.

-What is the difference between Snowflake-managed and Externally managed Iceberg tables?
+What is the difference between Snowflake-managed and externally managed Iceberg tables?

 Can Snowflake Iceberg tables support cross-cloud or cross-region data?